rehanone/puppet-git/README.md

 * Initialising user accounts with git configurations.

 #### Features not yet updated
-* Configure global and local git configurations
+* Configure system wide git configurations

 ## Setup
 In order to install `rehan-git`, run the following command: